Texas and Pacific 610: Renovation and American Freedom Train service

 On February 4, No. 610 performed its first test run on the FW&D mainline from Fort Worth to Wichita Falls with an idling EMD SD7, four boxcars, and a caboose, but en route, the locomotive broke down from one of its bearings near Alvord, and repairs delayed its arrival in Wichita Falls by two hours.
 On February 7, No. 610 returned to Fort Worth while pulling a freight train with the estimated weight of the Freedom Train, and the run occurred without incident.
-The AFT Foundation's plan for the Texas portion of the Freedom Train tour was for No. 610 to travel to Odessa, where it would be swapped with Southern Pacific No. 4449 at the lead of the train, but the swap was moved to Austin at the last minute.
+The AFT Foundation's plan for the Texas portion of the Freedom Train tour was for No. 610 to travel to Odessa, where it would be swapped with Southern Pacific (SP) No. 4449 at the lead of the train, but the swap was moved to Austin at the last minute.
 On February 13, No. 610 travelled to Austin, and two days later, it was swapped with No. 4449 in front of the special train.

 On February 18, No. 610, with assistance from Bicentennial GP18s Nos.
 1776 and 1976, pulled the consist of MoPac's mainline from Austin to Houston.
-Prior to the Austin-Houston journey, it was discovered that the locomotive's brake shoes did not meet federal regulations so the I-1AR was temporarily equipped with brake shoes from the city of Austin's display locomotive, Southern Pacific No. 786.
+Prior to the Austin-Houston journey, it was discovered that the locomotive's brake shoes did not meet federal regulations, so brake shoes from the city of Austin's display locomotive, SP No. 786, were acquired and applied to the I-1AR.
 On February 25, No. 610 pulled the Freedom Train on the Santa Fe mainline from Houston to Fort Worth, with assistance from Santa Fe Bicentennial SD45-2 No. 5704, but the journey had been delayed by a long line of people touring the consist in Houston.

 On February 29, No. 610 pulled the Freedom Train into Dallas.
 On March 5, the locomotive returned to Fort Worth again, and it was swapped back with No. 4449, which pulled the AFT northbound to Wichita Falls.
 No. 610 was unable to operate beyond the Texas schedule, since extensive repairs on its crown brasses were required.
 Following the end of the AFT's Texas tour, the 610 Foundation continued to explore ways to operate No. 610 in excursion service, but railroads in Texas still declined to host steam excursions on their mainlines.